effectfully-ou/sketches/unordered-effects/README.md

 type Lifter effs m = forall b. (forall f.
 Sig f effs => f b) -> m b
 ```

+(in the actual code we also have an irrelevant `Proxy` that helps to define complex operations, I'm omitting it in the README)

 This is the most important part of the encoding.
 A `Lifter effs m` receives a computation that returns a `b` and can perform _a single effect_ from `effs` (and only from `effs`, which we ensure by being parametric over `f`). `Lifter` generalizes all of these functions:

 ```haskell